 The Lady Bird Johnson Wildflower Center also sees several wonderful species of animals passing through the gardens daily.

-Throughout the year, the wildflower center hosts several large events, like the Field of Light exhibition and the annual native plant sale.
+The Wildflower Center hosts several events throughout the year, like the Field of Light exhibition and the annual native plant sale.
 You can find workshops, tours, and even workout classes among the beautiful wildflowers almost daily.

 See Related: Best Road Trips in the USA